-Provider Source of Identification Summary of Follow-up Meeting or Teleconference Assessment of Provider Availability, Services, and Capacity , Individual therapy National Smart Healthcare Services, , , , , , , , , , , , , , , , , , , , , contractor-not a full-service Inc. provider.
-Manoj (John) Tarachand, MPH Email The company has locations in Texana and Montgomery Counties.
-No locations in Harris No Harris County location.
-Pam Health County referred to those to LMHA's where located and referred to The Harris Center procurement website.
-Brett Kane Phone Inquired about the services we provide and an expressed interest in providing them.
-No local business and brett Kane Said not local but has brother living here.
-Reported would review services and let us unknown business know which ones interested in providing.
-Interested in starting a business.
-Did not disclose business and did not respond to additional phone calls or emails.
-Referred to The Harris Center website and HHSC website.
+Provider Source of Identification Summary of Follow-up Meeting or Teleconference Assessment of Provider Availability, Services, and Capacity Judi Taylor, MS, LPC, CCMC National Smart Healthcare Services, Inc. procurement for therapy only.
+Added individual to referral resource.
+Individual therapy contractor-not a full-service provider.
+Manoj (John) Tarachand, MPH Pam Health The company has locations in Texana and Montgomery Counties.
+No locations in Harris County referred to those to LMHA's where located and referred to The Harris Center procurement website.
+No Harris County location.
+Brett Kane 4 No local business and unknown business.